 As your child gets older, the conversations will become more complex and the playing may change, but the bond that develops from playing with your child will strengthen the more you do it.

-This may be the last thing to do with your child every day, but it is eternally the most important.
+Prayer may be the first or last thing to do with your child every day, but it is eternally the most important.
 Praying with your child is one of the most important things you can teach your child.
 Teaching them to pray introduces and builds your child’s relationship with Jesus.
 Praying every day models a positive relationship and builds trust and feelings of security and safety.